 Graham Bettes served 32 years as a police officer attaining the rank of detective.
 He is a Chaplain/Ordained Minister for The Valhalla Project of Niagara.
-He served as a Sergeant for the Canadian Armed Forces and currently, a volunteer for the Niagara-On-The-Lake Fire Department.
+He served as a Sergeant with the Canadian Armed Forces, including an overseas deployment.
+Graham also served as a firefighter for the Niagara-On-The-Lake Fire Department.

 He is an active public speaker for Mental Health Advocacy.
 Graham has completed his Masters in Counselling Psychology from Yorkville University and has a Bachelor of Applied Arts - Justice Studies from Guelph University.
 Graham was diagnosed with PTSD in 2012.